Lane Keeping Assist

 Lane Keeping Assist (LKA) is designed especially for highway and motorway driving in order to reduce the risk of accidentally straying from the lane in use.

 So how does the Lane Keeping Assist work?
-The lane keeping system uses a forward-facing camera placed behind the rear-view mirror that continuously keeps track of the course ahead in order to monitor lane markings.
+Cars with lane assist uses a forward-facing camera placed behind the rear-view mirror that continuously keeps track of the course ahead in order to monitor lane markings.
 When you are about to unintentionally leave a lane, the Lane Keeping Assist warns you with a steering wheel vibration and provides a steering torque to help you return to the centre of the lane.

 - "Visual" only: the system will only show that your vehicle is crossing the lane on the instrument cluster display but won’t request any corrective action to change your driving trajectory.